CoryLR/codewithcory/docs/articles/popular-programming-paradigms-explained/index.md

 var leaObject = new Person("Lea", "Hi!");
 ```

-This line creates a Lea object using the `Person` class as a blueprint.
+This line of code creates a Lea object using the `Person` class as a blueprint.
 Because of how the `constructor` method of the class is written, the first argument (“Lea”) gets assigned to the `name` property, and the second argument (“Hi!”) gets assigned to the `greeting` property.

 ```javascript
 leaObject.greet();
 // Result: "Lea says Hi!"
 ```

-Line 11 calls `leaObject`’s `greet()` function to make Lea say “Hi!”.
-Notice the “dot” notation: a period (`.`) is a common syntax used to access a property or method inside the preceding object.
+Here we call `leaObject`’s `greet()` function to make Lea say “Hi!”.
+Notice the **dot notation**: a period (`.`) is a common syntax used to access a property or method inside the preceding object.
 In this case we are calling the `greet` method, a function that is part of `leaObject`.

+This `greet` method (function) acts as an interface into the `leaObject`, abstracting the code so that it is still useful while not having to think about the inner-workings of the `leaObject`.

 We can also use the `Person` class to easily create more people, all of which have their own `greet()` method already built-in: